Image: ‘Take Prednisone They Said…’, Crazy Frankenstein.

 - Psychological effects, including increased or decreased energy.

-Some longer term side-effects, particularly if you have been taking them for 3 months or longer include:
+Some longer term side-effects, particularly if you’ve been taking them for 3 months or longer include:

 - Skin that easily bruises.